vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

     	Multiple values are allowed : "-e tt,p" will enumerate timthumbs and plugins If no option is supplied, the default is "vt,tt,u,vp"

-Wordpress configuration is stored in wp-config.php.
-If you are able to download it, you might get username and password to database.
 We can also use wordpress to bruteforce password for a username

 ::

   wpscan --url http://192.168.1.2 --wordlist wordlist.txt --username example_username

+The configuration of worpdress is normally speaking stored in wp-config.php.
+If you are able to download it, you might be luckiy and be able to loot plaintext username and passwords to database or wp-admin page.

 ..
 Tip :: If we have found a username and password of wordpress with admin privileges, we can upload a php meterpreter.
 One of the possible way is to do Appearance > Editor > Possibly edit 404 Template.

 ..
-Tip :: If there's exists a SQL-Injection, by which we are able to extract wordpress user and password hash.
-However, password hash is not crackable.
-Probably, check the wp-posts table as it might contain some hidden posts.
+Tip :: If the website is vulnerable for SQL-Injection.
+We should be able to extract the wordpress users and their password hashes.
+Since hashing is a one-way function they are not directly crackable.
+Hence you would need to know the hash the was used itsel (hash-identifier) and run plaintext through said hash and check if you find a match with an "stolen" password hash.
+An alternative and somewhat easier way is to google the hash itself.

+**todo: elborate more on wp scanning and vulnerabilities?**

 Names?
-Possible Usernames?
-Possible Passwords?
+Possible Usernames & Passwords?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes, on visiting the webpage of the webserver (If Vulnerable machine is running any http/ https webserver), you would find possible  names of the employees working in the company.
-Now, it is common practice to have username based on your first/ last name.
+Sometimes, when visiting webpages, you will find possible names of the employees working in the company.
+It is common practice to have a username based on your first/ last name.
 Superkojiman has written a script `namemash.py <https://gist.githubusercontent.com/superkojiman/11076951/raw/8b0d545a30fd76cb7808554b1c6e0e26bc524d51/namemash.py>`_ which could be used to create possible usernames.
-However, we still have a large amount of  usernames to bruteforce with passwords.
-Further, if the vulnerable machine is running a SMTP mail server, we can verify if the particular username exists or not and modify namemash.py to generate usernames for that pattern.
+However, then we are left with a large amount of potential usernames with no passwords.

+If the vulnerable machine is running a SMTP mail server, we can verify if the particular username exists or not and modify namemash.py to generate usernames for that pattern.

 * Using metasploit smtp\_enum module: Once msfconsole is running, use auxiliary/scanner/smtp/smtp\_enum, enter the RHOSTS (target address) and USER FILE containing the list of probable user accounts.
 * Using VRFY command: